oskaralfons/mw-mietspiegel-api/README.md

 ## Using the API

 1. install Node dependencies `npm install`
-2. run API `node ./www/bin`
+2. run API `node ./bin/www`
-3. send GET request to `http://localhost:3000/getRentIndex/` using the following body:
+3. send POST request to `http://localhost:3000/getRentIndex/` using the following body:

 **required**
 * `obj_street` (string): street of the object